KSP-KOS/KOS/doc/source/commands/files.rst

     large re-write of some of the architecture of the virtual machine.

-``SWITCH TO <volumeNumber>.``
+``SWITCH TO Volume|volumeId|volumeName.``
 -----------------------------

 Switches to the specified volume.
-Volumes can be specified by number, or it’s name (if it has one).
+Volumes can be referenced by instances of :struct:`Volume`, their ID numbers or their names if they’ve been given one.
 See LIST and RENAME.
+Understanding how
-Understanding how :ref:`volumes work <volumes>` is important to understanding this command.
+:ref:`volumes work <volumes>` is important to understanding this command.

 Example::